%

 Deployment Methods

-2. Provide a “secure” high pressure seal with master-valve shut-in’s on buildup tests,
+- Provide a secure high pressure seal with master-valve shut-ins on buildup tests,

 Pressure Transient Test Types